jcervas/class-cmu-84-721/syllabus.md

 - Gilens, Martin.
 2023.
 “Race, gender, and partisan politics in the United States.”
 Proceedings of the National Academy of Sciences 120(25): e2307714120. https://www.pnas.org/doi/abs/10.1073/pnas.2307714120.
 - Jefferson, Hakeem et al. 2023.
 “Beyond the Ballot Box: A Conversation About Democracy and Policing in the United States.”
 Annual Review of Political Science 26(1): 1–32. https://doi.org/10.1146/annurev-polisci-060722-103142 (Accessed August 22, 2023).

+- Kalmoe, Nathan P., and Lilliana Mason.
+2022.
+Radical American Partisanship: Mapping Violent Hostility, Its Causes, and the Consequences for Democracy.
+University of Chicago Press. https://www.bibliovault.org/BV.landing.epl?ISBN=9780226820279 (Accessed August 23, 2023).

+Caughey, Devin, and Christopher Warshaw.
+2022.
+Dynamic Democracy: Public Opinion, Elections, and Policymaking in the American States.
+University of Chicago Press.